It could be odd to compare a supra national organization to a local transit agency, but have a close look

 - The Tactic essentially defines the mean used to achieve the strategic goal- It is at this stage line on the map are transformed in technical choices – It is essentially an implementation responsibility and that should also include the fare choice (level of subside is a political choice)

-- The Operations design the day to day operation, that is running the buses and trains,and try to run it in an efficient manner.
+- The Operations design the day to day operations.
+That is running the buses and trains,and try to run it in an efficient manner.

 One of the main issue is that Translink is both an horizontal organization, overseeing transit and roads, but also a vertical one defining the strategy, the implementation, and running most of the operations, ( thru subsidiaries…but existing largely in name only).